drjingma/microGraph/README.md

  * Software tools

-      - The package *Huge* is really useful.
+      - The R package *Huge* is really useful.
 It has several built in functions for building ROC and calculating AUC.
 As long as we use the same sequence of tuning parameters, comparison across methods should be fair.

       - I have included several code examples on running gCoda, Spiec-Easi, and SPRING.